5 Ways to Incorporate Animal Advocacy into Your Pet Business

 2. Partner with a local animal shelter.

-Once you’re satisfied with your own management of animal welfare, you can expand your reach to advocate for other animals in your area.
+Once you’re satisfied with the way that your own pet business manages animal welfare, you can expand your reach to advocate for other animals in your area.
+If you aren’t currently running a nonprofit animal advocacy organization of your own, then consider partnering with a local animal shelter or humane society to provide ongoing support.

 With an advocacy campaign, your business tries to generate support for an animal rights-related policy or proposal.
 Instead of general awareness, an advocacy campaign works to accomplish specific change.
 This support can be driven by: